 A 17-minute steam and ash eruption Jan.
 16 destroyed a pair of instruments that scientists had placed on and near the new lava dome on Jan.
 14. Scientists this week said they had calculated the new magma-driven uplift of rock, glacial ice and lava to be 44 million cubic yards in mass more than a third the size of the lava dome that took six years to ooze from the crater's surface in the 1980s.
 A lava cap sitting atop the entire uplift now measures about 1,500 feet north to south, 1,300 feet east to west and more than 400 feet vertically.

 Hazard status: Alert Level 2, second on a three-point scale.

-Closures: The U.S. Forest Service has prohibited access within a five-mile radius of the volcano.
-The Coldwater Ridge and Silver Lake visitor centers are on winter hours.
-At Coldwater, the visitor center is open 10 a.m. to 4 p.m.
+Closures: The U.S. Forest Service prohibits public access in a five-mile radius around the volcano.
+At Coldwater Ridge, the visitors center is open 10 a.m. to 4 p.m.
 Thursdays through Mondays.
-Silver Lake is open 9 a.m. to 4 p.m. seven days a week.
-Johnston Ridge Observatory is closed for the winter.
-Major road closures include state Highway 504 at Coldwater Ridge and Forest Road 99 at the Wakepish Sno-Park.
-A full list of road and trail closures is available on the Mount St. Helens Information Hot Line at 360-891-5202.
+The Mount St. Helens Visitor Center at Silver Lake is open 9 a.m. to 4 p.m. daily.
+Major road closures include state Highway 504 at the Coldwater Ridge Visitor Center and Forest Road 99 at the Wakepish Sno-Park.
+A complete list of all road and trail closures is available by visiting the Gifford Pinchot National Forest's Web site at www.fs.fed.us/gpnf/.